Dissection (band): Involvement in MLO

-The lead vocalist of Dissection, Jon Nödtveidt, was a member of the Misanthropic Luciferian Order founded in 1995.
-Nödtveidt was introduced to the organisation by close friends at a quite early stage.
+The lead vocalist of Dissection, Jon Nödtveidt, was a member of the Misanthropic Luciferian Order, founded in 1995.
+Nödtveidt was introduced to the organisation by close friends at an early stage.

-When the police investigated the MLO after the murder of Josef ben Meddour, they interrogated its former members, who described the organisation and narrated the occult ceremonies they had attended.
-Rituals included meditation, invocations of demons and animal sacrifices – cats, which were bought through classified ads.
-During the weeks that preceded the murder of Josef ben Meddour, Vlad had been more and more extremist in his speech, and the idea of performing human sacrifices, followed by a mass suicide, was discussed at length.
+When the police investigated the MLO after the murder of Josef ben Meddour, they interrogated former members who described the organisation and recounted the occult ceremonies they had attended.
+Rituals included meditation, invocations of demons, and animal sacrifices—cats, which were bought through classified ads.
+In the weeks preceding the murder of Josef ben Meddour, Vlad had become increasingly extremist in his speech, and the idea of performing human sacrifices, followed by a mass suicide, was discussed at length.
 During a meeting at Nödtveidt's place, a list of possible victims was made.
 It included a former follower who had defected, band members from Dissection, and even Nödtveidt's girlfriend.

-Nödtveidt said of the MLO in an interview: "MLO is a Chaos-Gnostic order, which seek the true light of Lucifer through the study, development and practice of all dark, gnostic and Satanic magical systems.
-Our goal is to create a synthesis between the dark traditions of all aeons, this way creating the occult keys that shall open the gates to the forthcoming endless dark aeon.
-My status within the order is the one of a full member of the second grade and a Priest of Satan.
-To become a candidate one must first of all already be an Anti-cosmic Satanist and actively practicing black magician.
-He/She must wholeheartedly sympathize and share the misanthropic and anti-cosmic values of the order, and then be ready to dedicate his/her entire existence to following his/her true will in accordance to the dark gods.
+Nödtveidt said of the MLO in an interview: "MLO is a Chaos-Gnostic order, which seeks the true light of Lucifer through the study, development, and practice of all dark, gnostic and Satanic magical systems.
+Our goal is to create a synthesis between the dark traditions of all aeons, thus creating the occult keys that shall open the gates to the forthcoming endless dark aeon.
+My status within the order is that of a full member of the second grade and a Priest of Satan.
+To become a candidate, one must first of all already be an Anti-cosmic Satanist and actively practicing black magician.
+He/she must wholeheartedly sympathise with and share the misanthropic and anti-cosmic values of the order, and then be ready to dedicate his/her entire existence to following his/her true will in accordance with the dark gods.
 Becoming an initiate is a long and hard process and can take several years."

 Some members of Dissection were very involved in the Misanthropic Luciferian Order.
-Former bassist, Haakon Forwald of Disiplin, pulled out of Dissection, saying it was partly in order to concentrate on his esoteric studies.
+Former bassist, Haakon Forwald of Disiplin, withdrew from Dissection, saying it was partly in order to concentrate on his esoteric studies.